Health Benefits of Miracle Fruit

 By all accounts, Americans’ sweet tooth is insatiable.
-The USDA estimates that we consume 150 pounds of sugar per person per year, contributing to rising rates of diabetes and obesity.
-High consumption of sugar has also been found to compromise the immune system.
-Though artificial sweeteners such as aspartame may mollify our sweet cravings without unwanted calories or an unfavorable impact on blood sugar and immunity, many have reported unpleasant side effects associated with their consumption.
-As such, discovering a sweetener that is both natural and low in calories would be regarded as nothing short of a modern miracle.
+The USDA estimates that we consume 150 pounds of sugar per person per year.
+High consumption of sugar has been found to compromise the immune system and contribute to rising rates of diabetes and obesity.
+Artificial sweeteners, such as aspartame, may mollify our sweet cravings, but many have reported unpleasant side effects.
+As such, discovering a sweetener that is both natural and low in calories would be a modern miracle.

 A cranberry-like fruit from West Africa that makes sour foods taste sweet may just fit the bill.
-Known as miracle fruit, the “magic berry” contains a protein known as miraculin which binds to sweet receptors on the tongue.
-When it comes into contact with acids found in sour foods such as lemons, miraculin acts as a sweetness inducer, changing the taste experience completely.
+Known as miracle fruit, the “magic berry” contains protein, known as miraculin, which binds to sweet receptors on the tongue.
+When it comes into contact with acids found in sour foods, such as lemons, miraculin induces sweetness, changing taste experience completely.
 Tart citrus will taste like candy, sharp cheeses like cheesecake, and bitter beer like milkshake.
 The berry itself has a low sugar content and a mildly sweet tang.

 Miracle fruit has been consumed safely for centuries in West Africa, where basic foods such as porridges, soups, and cornbreads are traditionally sour.
 Miraculin extract was poised for FDA approval in the 1970s as a sugar substitute, yet the approval was delayed when it was classified a food additive, subjecting it to years of testing for safety and efficacy before approval is possible.
 However, many believe the FDA decision was a result of pressure from the sugar industry to stifle competition.
-Research conducted by Dr. Linda Bartoshuk for the army in the 1960s and being conducted currently at the University of Florida Center for Smell and Taste has found no dangers associated with the consumption of miracle fruit.
+Research conducted by Dr. Linda Bartoshuk in the 1960s and current studies at the University of Florida Center for Smell and Taste have found no dangers associated with the consumption of miracle fruit.

 Good for You